spintheweb/framework/README.md

 ## Paradigm
 A web spinner&mdash;a web server that understands WBML&mdash;receives a request from a client, these are the logical steps that follow:
 * If the request is the first request sent by the client, a session is established thus defining a unique _session context_
-* The web spinner determines from the resquest if the WDBL requested is already loaded, if not, it is loaded
+* The web spinner determines from the resquest if the WBML requested is already loaded, if not, it is loaded
 * The web spinner, subject to the session context, consults the WBML file and responds with either: a list of REST calls the client should make or a resource
 * If the client receives a list of REST calls, it sends requests for each of them asynchronously via websockets
 * Else it receives a resource